What Is Growth Hacking: An Actionable Guide

 LinkedIn grew from 2 million users to 200 million users only in a few years because of a great growth hacking technique.

-LinkedIn enabled users to create public profiles which came up in the search results of Google.
+LinkedIn enabled users to create public profiles which came up in Google’s search results.
 Being a working-class individual, you could get yourself listed on the first page of Google through LinkedIn without paying for it.

 This is one of the major reasons people sign up for LinkedIn.

 The above examples are for drawing inspiration from them.
 What worked for one company might not work for another.
-Each startup or business will have a different way to grow and thus an unlimited number of hacks.
-Therefore, identifying, prioritizing and testing hacks until you find the right fit will help reach your business in great heights.
+Each startup or business will have a different way to grow and, thus, an unlimited number of hacks.
+Therefore, identifying, prioritizing and testing hacks until you find the right fit will help you reach your business to great heights.